Seiya Suzuki Player Props: Cubs vs. Athletics

 - Suzuki hit .262 with 22 doubles, two triples, 14 home runs and 45 walks.

-- Suzuki picked up an RBI in 34 games last year out of 111 (30.6%), including multiple RBIs in 7.2% of those games (eight times) and three or more RBIs on four occasions..
+- Suzuki drove in a run in 34 games last season out of 111 (30.6%), including multiple RBIs in 7.2% of those games (eight times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.